ramyanayak11/Quiz-Statistics/README.md

 # Quiz-Statistics
-June 2022 - A program that reads quiz scores from a .txt file and calculates statistics such as highest, lowest, and average for each quiz, within multiple classes.
+June 2022 - A program that processes quiz scores from a text file to compute the highest, lowest, and average for each quiz across multiple classes.